 Dendritic cell therapy is a type of immunotherapy that is used to treat cancer.
-It is also known as the Dendritic cell vaccine.
+It is also known as the Dendritic cells vaccine.

 The most unique attribute of Dendritic cell therapy is that it is completely customized to each person and their individual cancer.

 In order to create this vaccine, a blood sample is drawn from the patient.
-The sample is sent to the lab where it is studied and treated in order to create an individualized treatment that will operate against the cancerous cells.
+The sample is sent to the lab where it is studied and processed in order to create individualized treatments that will operate against the cancerous cells.

 Some clinics such as Sanoviv perform a full autologous process, in which a biopsy sample is also taken directly from the patient’s tumor.

 In these cases, when a biopsy sample is taken, at the same time, an additional blood sample is drawn as well.
 Both samples are then taken to a lab where they are studied and cultured in order to make a vaccine that will operate against the cells that constitute the patient’s cancer.

 Each vaccine is completely unique and literally, one of a kind.

 What is the Mechanism of Dendritic Cell Therapy?